Safeguarding runs through our school like a message in a stick-of-rock

 No stone is ever left un-turned here - if you do ever have any feedback for us then our door is always open and my ear is always listening.

-Childline - New Childline website for under 12s...
+NSPCC and Childline - website for under 12s...

 Childline has launched a website aimed at children under the age of 12.
 This provides age appropriate content on topics including: bullying, family, friends, feelings, school, abuse and staying safe.
 It also includes games and therapeutic tools for young visitors to play and express how they are feeling.
 It will be promoted through the NSPCC's Speak out Stay safe programme.